|

 by the motor controller i.e. back from the motor into the motor

+controller and hence back into the power supply.
 Due to the nature of the output regulation circuits in the

 vast majority of AC/DC power supplies, attempted reverse current flow causes